Christmas music: United States

 Since the mid-1950s, much of the Christmas music produced for popular audiences has explicitly romantic overtones, only using Christmas as a setting.
 The 1950s also featured the introduction of novelty songs that used the holiday as a target for satire and source for comedy.
 Exceptions such as "The Christmas Shoes" (2000) have re-introduced Christian themes as complementary to the secular Western themes, and myriad traditional carol cover versions by various artists have explored virtually all music genres.
+The 1980s and 1990s saw a revival of interest in instrumental Christmas music, including the New Age synthpop of Mannheim Steamroller and the symphonic metal of Trans-Siberian Orchestra, particularly among older listeners.
+Newer Christmas recordings found more difficulty gaining traction by the 2020s, due to several factors, among them Christmas playlists relying heavily on the standards, the decline of contemporary hit radio's influence on pushing new Christmas music (as adult contemporary music stations were the dominant destination for Christmas songs), and the major hitmaking stars not pushing Christmas records—nor having the dominance nor clout to do so—as much as their predecessors from the 1970s to the 1980s had.

 Most-performed Christmas songs

 The top thirty most-played holiday songs for the 2015 holiday season are ranked here, all titles written or co-written by ASCAP songwriters and composers.

 Most of these songs in some way describe or are reminiscent of Christmas traditions, how Western Christian countries tend to celebrate the holiday, i.e., with caroling, mistletoe, exchanging of presents, a Christmas tree, feasting, jingle bells, etc. Celebratory or sentimental, and nostalgic in tone, they hearken back to simpler times with memorable holiday practices—expressing the desire either to be with someone or at home for Christmas.
 The winter-related songs celebrate the climatic season, with all its snow, dressing up for the cold, sleighing, etc.

 Many titles help define the mythical aspects of modern Christmas celebration: Santa Claus bringing presents, coming down the chimney, being pulled by reindeer, etc. New mythical characters are created, defined, and popularized by these songs; "Rudolph the Red-Nosed Reindeer", adapted from a major retailer's promotional poem, was introduced to radio audiences by Gene Autry in 1949.
 His follow-up a year later introduced "Frosty the Snowman", the central character of his song.
 Though overtly religious, and authored (at least partly) by a writer of many church hymns, no drumming child appears in any biblical account of the Christian nativity scene.
 This character was introduced to the tradition by Katherine K. Davis in her "The Little Drummer Boy" (written in 1941, with a popular version being released in 1958).
-Loretta Lynn introduced "Shadrack, the Black Reindeer" in 1974.